Skip to Main Content

 • Consider the target audience and task.

-• ChatGPT has limited knowledge of the world or events after 2021.
+• The free version of ChatGPT has limited knowledge of the world or events after 2021.

-• If you copy/paste AI-generated text, you could be plagiarizing without even knowing it.
+• If you copy/paste AI-generated text, you could plagiarize without knowing it.

 Citations